secretGeek/today-i-learned-staging/xunit/theory_with_memberdata.md

 		Assert.True(result, $"I recognise that {pastaName} is pasta.");
 	}

-....takes `InlineData` from multiple attributes and runs the test once for each attribute.
+...takes `InlineData` from multiple attributes and runs the test once for each attribute.

 Instead of having hard-coded inline data right there -- which quickly becomes unwieldy -- you can use the `MemberData` attribute to specify a method that generates values.
 The above could be refactored to: